All Episodes

 Forget about mine.

-You know, I ask my questions, and I have a reason to ask them, right?
+You know, I ask my questions and I have a reason to ask them, right?

 But a voter just has a personal problem that they need to address.

-John Fedman won't answer their questions.
+John Fedeman won't answer their questions.

-Answer tough questions about my positions, get comfortable with who I am, as I get, you know, pummeled by whatever repress at the attack I'm dealing with.
+So there's no opportunity to do what I had to do the entire time, answer tough questions about my positions, get comfortable with who I am as I get pummeled by whatever press attack I'm dealing with.

 But that's okay.

-That's how the public is a very important thing to do.
+That's how the public becomes a private.

-We still never got an answer.
+We still never gotten an answer.

 Why does he have this obsession to release convicted murderers?

-And no one's pushing him to give one.
+No one's pushing him to give one.

-So that's well, I've I've offered him three hours of radio time and an hour of TV time, and he won't take it.
+I've offered him three hours of radio time and an hour of TV time, and he won't take it.

 Well, in fairness, you're the exception to the rule.

-The traditional approach to Jeff Fetterman has been whatever he says is fine, and we'll ask him questions.
+The traditional approach to Jeff Fetterman has been, whatever he says is fine, and we'll ask him questions.

-He never answers the questions, just like you asked the question of him, come on the show three hours, which is an incredible gift to any candidate.
+Come on the show three hours, which is an incredible gift to any candidate.

 He won't answer.